Snapbrillia/quadraticvoting/src/README.md

 ### Donation to a Project

-A donation transaction (`Tx(V)`) on the other hand, will require the presence of a token minted by `P` (which identifies the target project) and only then its `V` allows minting of vote assets.
-The token names of these assets will be the public key hashes of the donors.
+A donation transaction (`Tx_v`) on the other hand, will require the presence of a token minted by `P` (which identifies the target project) and only then its `V` allows minting of vote assets.
+The token names of these assets will be the target project's identifier.

-To prevent noticeable growth of the datum attached to a project UTxO, `Tx(V)` will require the production of a new UTxO along with reproducing the project's authenticity UTxO.
+To prevent noticeable growth of the datum attached to a project UTxO, `Tx_v` will require the production of a new UTxO along with reproducing the project's authenticity UTxO.
 But it will also require the datum of that UTxO to be updated such that it'll only increase the total received funds (rather than appending donors' information).

-So a `Tx(V)` will comprise of these inputs:
+So a `Tx_v` will comprise of these inputs:

   - As many UTxOs necessary to cover the donation by the donor,